Professor of Dramatic Art, Resident Set and Costume Designer for PlayMakers Repertory Company

 phone: CDA #218

 Jan Chambers is a professor in the Department of Dramatic Art at UNC and a resident set and costume designer for PlayMakers Repertory Company.
 She teaches set and costume design courses, as well as First Year Seminars related to theatre design and production.
 She is particularly interested in the incorporation of sensory immersion, intuitive thinking, and collaboration in teaching the design process.
-Digital technology and UNC BeAM makerspaces are often used in her class projects.
+Digital technology and UNC BeAM makerspaces are often used in her class projects and are the focus of her graduate level course in digital technology for costuming.